denismezhenin/Online-Store/README.md

 ## Key features:
 - Filtering, sorting, search (it is possible to combine all types of filters)
-- filters/search params write to query string and can page can be reload with the same result of filtering/search
+- Filters/search params write to the query string and can page can be reloaded with the same result of filtering/search
 - View products change
 - Add products to the cart
 - Cart has full-fledged functionality(add/remove items, use promocode, pagination)
 - Checkout modal with credit card, phone, address, name validations
-- Save filter combination / cart pagination in query string
+- Save filter combination / cart pagination in the query string
 - SPA with custom routing system (move between pages without reload)
 - Cart data saved in local storage
 - Product description page